hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 ## Environmental Variables

 Much of the parallelisation provided by OpenMP is controllable at runtime.
-As we've already seen, OpenMP uses environmental variables to control execution (e.g. `OMP_NUM_THREADS`).
+As we've already seen, OpenMP uses environment variables to control execution (e.g. `OMP_NUM_THREADS`).
 It also provides a number of environment variables that direct an application to provide us with information that might be critical to performance.

 You can find the complete list of variables provided by OpenMP in [Section 6 (Environment Variables)](https://www.openmp.org/spec-html/5.0/openmpch6.html#x287-20510006) of the specification.
 We'll cover a few of the important ones here: